juliosong/blog/_posts/2020-09-05-dobbys-speech.md

 > **Illeism** (from Latin **ille** meaning "he, that") is the act of referring to oneself in the third person instead of first person.
 (Wikipedia)

-Pronoun-based politeness strategies are common in real-world languages.
+Pronoun-based politeness strategies are common in real-world languages too.
 For example, many languages around the world use the second or third person plural pronoun as an [honorific](https://en.wikipedia.org/wiki/Honorifics_(linguistics)) "you."
-This phenomenon is sometimes called the [T-V distinction](https://en.wikipedia.org/wiki/T–V_distinction#French), which references the Latin pronouns *tu* "thou" and *vos* "y'all" (though the phenomenon is certainly not limited to Latin or Indo-European languages).
+This phenomenon is sometimes called the [T-V distinction](https://en.wikipedia.org/wiki/T–V_distinction#French), with reference to the Latin pronouns *tu* "thou" and *vos* "y'all" (though the phenomenon is certainly not limited to Latin or Indo-European languages).
 Below are two basic examples from French and German.

 (1) <i>Comment allez-**vous**?</i> [French]<br>
 "How are you?"